ThingsProtocol/evec-mini-demo/webApp/front-end/evec/README.md

 Currently, we haven't implemented any display or good-looking UI, so you have to turn on the browser console to check the return data.
 ![console output](../../../pic/front_output.jpeg)

+To turn on the console, in Google Chrome, you can right click, and select 'Inspect'

+THe demo still needs a lot of front end work, so please bear with us if you are a UX person ;-) Contact us, we may hire you to work together for a better UI for our official product ;))))